 Diversity Days 2025

-From November 24 to 28, the TUD's Diversity Days 2025 will be dedicated to the theme "Origin shapes - diversity moves!".
+From November 24 to 28, the TUD's Diversity Days 2025 will be dedicated to the theme "Shaped by Roots, Spurred by Diversity".

 This year's Diversity Days will focus on the question of how the diverse dimensions of origin influence our coexistence.
 The aim is to understand, discuss and shed light on the diversity of origin.